 The universality of the significance of this skew product was demonstrated further by Bourdin & Brandenburg (2018), who demonstrated numerically a connection between the sign of magnetic helicity and the sign of the skew product for a triple of magnetic spots on the surface of a sphere such as the Sun.
+Thus, without necessarily relying on a particular physical motivation for the finiteness of the skew product Q of unit

-$[\]frac{6}{6}$ We thank the anonymous referee of Bourdin & Brandenburg (2018) for suggesting this analogy in that paper.
+1 We thank the anonymous referee of Bourdin & Brandenburg (2018) for suggesting this analogy in that paper.

-Figure 1.
-Sketch showing three patches of increasing size at positions n_1 , n_2 , and n_3 on a left and a right hand.
+FIG. 1.- A sketch showing three patches of increasing size at positions n_1 , n_2 , and n_3 on a left and a right hand.
 The largest patch (red) corresponds to the palm of the open hand, the intermediate patch (green) corresponds to the fingers, and the smallest patch (blue) corresponds to the thumb.
 In this perspective view, the vectors n_1 , n_2 , and n_3 start at the origins, which lie beneath each of the two hands toward their backsides.

-Thus, without necessarily relying on a particular physical motivation for the finiteness of the skew product Q of unit vectors, we wish to examine in the present paper the observational reality of a possible detection.
+vectors, we wish to examine in the present paper the observational reality of a possible detection.

 To illustrate the far-reaching significance of a detection of net handedness, let us mention here the connection between the possibility of a globally helical magnetic field and baryogenesis in the early universe.
 In fact, there is an epoch in the history of our universe during which the weak force played a crucial role.
-This is the time of the electroweak phase transition (Vachaspati 1991, 2001) some 10^{-11} s after the big bang, when the temperature was 10^{15} K, corresponding to an energy of 100 GeV, or perhaps before (García-Bellido et al. 2004).
+This is the time of the electroweak phase transition (Vachaspati 1991, 2001) some 10^{-11} s after the Big Bang, when the temperature was 10^{15} K, corresponding to an energy of 100 GeV, or perhaps before (García-Bellido et al. 2004).
 At that time, there could have been an excess of left-handed fermions.
 Fermions and electromagnetic fields couple through the fine structure constant in such a way that the total chirality of fermions and electromagnetic fields does not change.
 Moreover, the chirality of fermions destabilizes a weak magnetic field and causes it to grow (Joyce & Shaposhnikov 1997; Boyarsky et al. 2012).
 This is in principle a promising mechanism for producing magnetic fields of one sign of helicity throughout all of the universe.
 However, already simple arguments (Brandenburg et al. 2017b) suggested this would only produce magnetic fields of 10^{-18} G normalized to one megaparsec length scale.
-This might not suffice to explain the lower limit of magnetic field of $10^{-16} \,\mathrm{G}\,\mathrm{Mpc}^{-1/2}$ (Neronov & Vovk 2010), which is implied by the nondetection of secondary photons from the halos of blazars.
-On the other hand, doubts have been raised regarding the exclusive need to explain this nondetection by a magnetic field of a particular minimum strength (Broderick et al. 2018; Batista et al. 2019).
+This might not suffice to explain the lower limit of magnetic field of $10^{-16} \,\mathrm{G}\,\mathrm{Mpc}^{-1/2}$ (Neronov & Vovk 2010), which is implied by the non-detection of secondary photons from the halos of blazars.
+On the other hand, doubts have been raised regarding the exclusive need to explain this non-detection by a magnetic field of a particular minimum strength (Broderick et al. 2018; Batista et al. 2019).
 In other words, significant levels of magnetic field may still exist, but the minimum strength cannot reliably be constrained at the present time.

-According to the theory of Vachaspati (2001), magnetic field generation may have been accompanied by changes in the Chern-Simons number to generate baryons, which would have implied that the magnetic helicity also changes.
-It has been shown, however, that the extraordinarily strong departures from thermal equilibrium near the end of inflation (García-Bellido et al. 1999) could have led to magnetic fields several orders of magnitude larger than what can be estimated based on dimensional arguments (Díaz-Gil et al. 2008a, 2008b).
+According to the theory of Vachaspati (2001), magnetic field generation may have been accompanied by changes in the Chern-Simon number to generate baryons, which would have implied that the magnetic helicity also changes.
+It has been shown, however, that the extraordinarily strong departures from thermal equilibrium near the end of inflation (García-Bellido et al. 1999) could have led to magnetic fields several orders of magnitude larger than what can be estimated based on dimensional arguments (Díaz-Gil et al. 2008a,b).